Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Omitting types

 Condition (ii) is the property \emph{HAF} from \cite{Barto15:malcev}.
 By Theorem~1.4 from the same paper $\algA$ has a Mal'cev term operation, so (iii) holds.

-Finally, if $\algA$ has a semilattice or a majority edge $(a,b)$ witnessed by a congruence $\theta$, then the algebra $\Sg_\algA(a,b)/\theta$ has a Mal'cev term operation, which is impossible by Proposition~\ref{pro:unique-type}.
-Therefore (iii) implies (i) \end{proof}
+Finally, if $\algA$ has a semilattice or a majority edge $(a,b)$ witnessed by a congruence $\theta$, then the algebra $\Sg_\algA(a,b)/\theta$ (and thus $\alg A$) cannot have a Mal'cev term operation by Theorem~\ref{thm:minimaledgesquotients}.
+Therefore (iii) implies (i). \end{proof}

 \ThmASFree*